JayMartMedia/helpful-commands/linux-unix.md

 `printf '%-32s' "Here is text!" >> /dev/ttyS3` print a string padded with spaces to 32char and send to serial device

-Read in a secret value (such as a password) from the command line so that it doesn't appear in shell history
+Read in a secret value (such as a password) from the command line so that it doesn't appear in shell history:
 ```sh
 #!/bin/sh
 echo -n "Enter secret: "   # echo text with no newline